rsyncOSX/RsyncUIdocs/content/post/Development.md

 ### Permanent storage

-RsyncUI saves data on permanent store as JSON files.
-JSON is a preferred format for exchanging data on the Internet and Swift has very good support for encoding and decoding JSON.
-As an example about reading JSON files and decoding configurations see [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift).
-For the moment saving changes to configurations and schedules is not by Combine, but as a [try catch closure](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift).
+RsyncUI saves data on permanent store as files with JSON data.
+JSON is the preferred format for exchanging data on the Internet and Swift has very good support for decode and encode JSON.
+See more info about this within the Combine part below.
 See also where RsyncUI [saves data](/post/configfiles/).

 ### User settings